-When we say we want everyone to enjoy Kelowna, we mean EVERYONE, including both able-bodied people and those with accessibility issues or physical impairments.
+Everyone has the opportunity to enjoy Kelowna, both able-bodied people and those with diverse abilities or physical impairments.
 Kelowna is accessible to all.

 My girls, Mylah and Hannah, are friends with Julia, who has a physical impairment.
 Though they may have different physical abilities, that doesn't stop them from all having fun adventures together.
 Check out their fun-filled, outdoor adventures in Kelowna.